gazbert/bxbot/README.md

 ### Maven

 2. From the project root, run `./mvnw clean install`.
    If you want to run the exchange integration tests, use `./mvnw clean install -Pint`.
    To execute both unit and integration tests, use `./mvnw clean install -Pall`.
 3. Take a look at the Javadoc in the `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.

 ### Gradle

 2. From the project root, run `./gradlew build`.
    If you want to run the exchange integration tests, use `./gradlew integrationTests`.
    To execute both unit and integration tests, use `./gradlew build integrationTests`.
-3. Take a look at the Javadoc in the TODO `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.
+3. To generate the Javadoc, run `./gradlew javadoc` and look in the `./build/docs/javadoc` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules.

 ## Testing
 The bot has undergone basic unit testing on a _best-effort_ basis; there is a continuous integration build